Degrees & Majors

 - Social justice through community engagement

-This certificate program allows master’s and doctoral students in other disciplines to amplify the Africentric analysis in their own course of study.
+This certificate program allows master’s and doctoral students in other disciplines to amplify the Afrocentric analysis in their own course of study.
 Some may simply want to explore a specific area reflected in their course of study.
 Others may wish to pursue employment for which a certificate in African American Studies is deemed an advantage.

 Africana Studies, B.A.